xliu93/time_series_analysis/README.md

 Oh also, I am a beginner of R. I found that R provides powerful tools for statistics model (summary for dataset, model, fitting models, etc.) so I will try to solve some problems in R.

 More materials coming soon :)

+---
+A helpful tutorial I am looking at these days:
+- [Applied Econometrics with R](https://eeecon.uibk.ac.at/~zeileis/teaching/AER/) by Kleiber and Zeileis.